Last time on ‘The Chairs of Doctor Who’.

 Although I can’t identify the armchair next to the monitor, there is a sofa that is traceable.
 It’s very similar to a 1970’s Maralunga sofa by Vico Magistretti for Cassina.
 Or a 1970’s leather sofa by Rolf Benz.
 But I’m reasonably sure it’s a 1970’s Alanda sofa by Paolo Piva for B&B Italia.
 Enough to put the pink border around it.

-Season 22 houses its final showdown with Orcini stuck to a chrome barrel back cantilever chair in the style of Milo Baughman, or William Plunkett – see season 2 for more.
+Season 22 houses its final showdown with Orcini stuck to a chrome dining chair designed by Vittorio Introini for Mario Sabot, Italy, 1970s.

 So a mixed bag then.
 Whether custom built, or on the market, some of the seating on view is very bold indeed.
 A bit like this season.